-The folder and project file names are provided to each project.
-You may name your form and module files as you wish.
-Just make sure that they are saved in the specified folder.
+ave all files (project, form, module) in the specified folder.
 Saving files in the wrong place will result in loss of points which may negatively effect your placement in this contest.

 Above all, make sure you do NOT save any files on drive C. Doing so will result in a score of 0 (zero) for that project because your programs will be evaluated from a different computer than the one you are using now.